Ricci almost solitons: complete examples: Introduction and results

 where $\nabla^2f$ is the Hessian.
 If $\lambda$ is a non-constant function then one talks about an {\it Ricci almost soliton} or {\it gradient Ricci almost soliton}, respectively.
 Einstein spaces that are Ricci almost solitons with a nontrivial $X$ have to admit a nontrivial conformal vector field.
 These spaces are classified in a finite list \cite{K}, also in pseudo-Riemannian geometry \cite{KR1}.

 A family $t \mapsto g(t)$ of Riemannian metrics satisfying the evolution equation

 for a constant $\rho \in \mathbb{R}$ is said to evolve by the \emph{Ricci-Bourguignon flow}.
-Here we will consider two particular cases.
+Here $S$ is the scalar curvature of $g=g(t).$ We will consider two particular cases.
 For $\rho=0$ this is the Ricci flow, for $\rho=1/n$ the right hand side equals the traceless Ricci tensor.
 This flow was introduced by Bourguignon~\cite[3.24]{B}.

 Then a \emph{gradient Ricci-Bourguignon soliton} is a Riemannian metric $g$ together with a smooth function $f$ such that the following equation holds for some constant $\lambda:$